Perfecta (song)

-"Perfecta" is a song by Argentine band Miranda! and Mexican singer-songwriter Julieta Venegas.
+"Perfecta" (Perfect) is a song by Argentine band Miranda! and Mexican singer-songwriter Julieta Venegas.
 It was released on July 9, 2007, through Pelo Music as the second single from the band's third studio album, El Disco de Tu Corazón.
 A special version without Venegas, with vocals from Miranda! singer Juliana Gattas, was released for the band's first compilation album, El Templo Del Pop, on April 1, 2008.

 The song reached the top three in Argentina, Colombia and Mexico, and charted inside the top thirty in Chile and Peru.

 Background

 "Perfecta" is a reggae song with mixes of electropop.
 Its lyrics were described as "catchy".

 A more "danceable and Latino" remix titled "Perfecta (Cumbow Remix)" was released months after the song's original release, which incorporated production by Mexican group Sonidero Nacional.
 Pablo Lescano, a member of the cumbia group Damas Gratis, provides additional keyboards on the song.
 The remix was included in the band's third live album titled El Disco de Tu Corazón - En Vivo, released on June 5, 2007.